-Learning Outcome: Micro 2: Interpret and analyze information presented in different types of
+Learning Outcome: Micro-2: Interpret and analyze information presented in different types of graphs AACSB: Analytic thinking

-38) Refer to Figure 2-4.
+48) Refer to Figure 2-4.
 Consider the following movements:

 - a. from point V to point W

 - b. from point W to point Y

 - c. from point Y to point Z